 A total of 12 male professional folk singers voluntarily took part in the investigation.
-All were members of LADO Folk Dance Ensemble of Croatia, which has been practising song and dance from all regions of the country for over half a century.
+All were members of LADO Folk Dance Ensemble of Croatia, which has been practicing song and dance from all regions of the country for over half a century.
 The singers had been performing Croatian folk music as LADO members for a period of 4 to 20 years, with an average of 10 years.
 Their ages ranged from 24 to 45, with an average of 33 years.
 None of the subjects had formally studied singing before joining the LADO ensemble.
-During the time of participation in the study, all singers reported to be in good vocal and physical condition (singer 1 reported just having recovered from a common cold).
+During the time of participation in the study, all singers reported to be in good vocal and physical condition (singer 1 reported just having recovered from a common cold, which is still audible in his klapa performance).